Volunteering at EMF

 We’d like everyone to consider volunteering to help the event run smoothly, even if it is only for an hour or two.

-Volunteering before the event
+Before the event

 Running an event like EMF requires a huge amount of planning to make sure the event runs smoothly.
 This starts a year or more in advance.

-Helping out during the event
+During the event

 During the event, there are plenty of roles which need to be filled, from construction to cooking for volunteers.